Buck-Up/buckup-cli/README.md

-# strongbox-cli
+# smartsync-cli

-A CLI implementation of the Strongbox backup system
+A CLI implementation of the Smart Sync backup system